top of page

 Habanera

-This concert was Thaddeus Kozuch's last public performance, given in Grand Rapid Michigan at the St. Cecilia Music Center.
+From the October 3, 1986 concert recital, this is also another sensitive AUDIO recording of the Ravel Habanera.
+This concert was Thaddeus Kozuch's last public performance, given in Grand Rapids Michigan at the St. Cecilia Music Center.

 Ravel